craftinc/craftinc-gates/README.md

 ## Legal Information ##
 This project is a fork of the original [_Ancient Gates_](https://github.com/bladedpenguin/minecraft-ancient-gates).
 It is licensed under the [_LGPL_](http://www.gnu.org/licenses/lgpl-3.0.txt) just like the Bukkit project.
 Thanks to all current and previous [_contributors_](https://github.com/craftinc/craftinc-gates/blob/development/AUTHORS.txt).
 The font used for the Craft Inc. Gates logo is called [_MineCrafter 3_](http://www.minecraftforum.net/topic/892789-minecrafter-3-font-simply-easy/) and has been made available under the creative commons license.
 Thanks to Asherz08, MadPixel and Ashley Denham for this great font.
+This plugin utilizes [Hidendra's plugin metrics system](http://mcstats.org), which means that the following information is collected and sent to mcstats.org: A unique identifier The server's version of Java Whether the server is in offline or online mode The plugin's version The server's version The OS version/name and architecture The core count for the CPU The number of players online...